tshepang/blog/content/favorite-companies.md

 I like these companies a lot for they appear transparent, leading me to trust them.

+- [Ferrous Systems], which offers Rust consulting and training, also does a lot for the language in the embedded domain by running [Oxidise].
+  That, combined with having Jorge Aparicio work for them, makes them the most visible name in that domain for Rust.
+  I am also excited for the effort in helping Rust get to be certified to be used in Safety Critical systems, [Sealed Rust].

 - [Mullvad], which offers a VPN service, develop their tools [in public] (open source),